Search this site

 Your sludge is his plastic.
 Bissell has developed a technology and a business around converting municipal wastewater sludge into high-performance biodegradable plastics.

 Here at UC Davis we recycle bottles and cans, cardboard and Styrofoam, CDs and DVDs, fluorescent bulbs and sticky notes, toner and inkjet cartridges, batteries and electronics, and even wine corks.
 And paper, of course.
 But what about our pens?
-Starting today (Sept.
-14), we can recycle those, too, and other, selected writing implements — adding more “cool” to UC Davis’ recent ranking as the nation’s “Coolest School” in Sierra magazine’s evaluation of sustainability in higher education.
+We can recycle those, too, and other, selected writing implements — adding more “cool” to UC Davis’ recent ranking as the nation’s “Coolest School” in Sierra magazine’s evaluation of sustainability in higher education.

 8.14.12 — UC Davis is nation’s ‘Coolest School’